tajmone/sublime-alan-if/README.md

 Solution files (aka "commands scripts") are text files containing player commands used to run an adventure in automated mode, by passing the script to the interpreter.
 Since there is no official extension for Alan solution files, I've chosen to arbitrarily adopt the "`*.a3sol`" file extension, which is intuitively similar to  "`*.sol`" extension often used for solution files, but at the same time is uniquely associated to Alan (Alan adventures having the "`*.a3c`" extension).

+In __Alan Solution__ files, single-line comments are enabled via the usual comment keyboard shortcuts, producing the "`; `" comment delimiter.

 #### Alan Solution Color Scheme

 + [`Alan Solution.hidden-tmTheme`][Alan Solution Theme]